WPIT

 WPIT (730 AM) is a commercial radio station in Pittsburgh, Pennsylvania.
 It carries a Christian talk and teaching radio format.
-At night, Christian contemporary music is heard.
+At night, classic Christian contemporary music is heard.
 WPIT is licensed to the Salem Communications Holding Corporation, which is owned by the Salem Media Group.
 The studios are at Parkway Center in Pittsburgh.

 By day, WPIT is powered at 5,000 watts; because 730 AM is a Canadian and Mexican clear channel frequency WPIT must reduce power to only 24 watts at night, to avoid interference.
 The transmitter is off Mount Troy Road in Pittsburgh.
 The station's antenna system uses a single tower that results in an omnidirectional signal pattern.
 According to the Antenna Structure Registration database, the tower is 99 m tall.
 Programming is also heard on 250 watt FM translator W243CW at 96.5 MHz.

 Programming

 WPIT carries both local and national religious leaders, including Adrian Rogers, David Jeremiah, Alistair Begg and Chuck Swindoll.
 It uses brokered programming where hosts pay for time on the station and may use their shows to seek donations to their ministries.
 World and national news is supplied by SRN News.
 The station is the Pittsburgh affiliate for Penn State Nittany Lions football.

 From 6:30 p.m. to 6 a.m., WPIT switches to a Christian contemporary music format.
 WPIT is one of two Christian radio stations owned by Salem in Pittsburgh.
 Sister station 101.5 WORD-FM carries Christian talk and teaching programs around the clock.